Building Square Footage

 Nitze-Stagen is building a mixed-use, transit oriented, residential project along South Willow Street in the Othello Neighborhood of Seattle.

 At eight-stories, the building will include a generous west-facing rooftop patio for entertaining or taking in the mountain views.
-The new mixed-income development is proposed to have approximately 196 studio and 1-bedroom apartment homes, with a range of rents that will be affordable for those who work in the greater Seattle area.
+The new mixed-income development is proposed to have 191 studio, 1-bedroom, and 2-bedroom apartment homes, with a range of rents that will be affordable for those who work in the greater Seattle area.

-Trace 4001 will include at grade, loft units while Atrium Court will include commercial space to support local, authentic neighborhood retail.
+Trace 4001 will include at grade, loft units, as well as commercial space to support local, authentic neighborhood restaurant or retail tenants.

 Trace 4001 is being designed as a northern gateway to the Othello neighborhood with generous setbacks, lush landscaping at street level, and a new public plaza along Martin Luther King Jr. Way South.
 Its building exterior will also include an artistic, placemaking stairwell tracing the cultural history of the neighborhood.